 Wall at WAM: Robert and Shana ParkeHarrison

-Robert and Shana ParkeHarrison, These Days of Maiuma (detail from Wall at WAM), 2013, inkjet, 17 x 67 feet.
-Courtesy of the artists and Jack Shainman Gallery, New York
+Robert and Shana ParkeHarrison, These Days of Maiuma, 2013, inkjet, 17 x 67 feet.
+Courtesy of the artists and Catherine Edelman Gallery, Chicago.

 Now on View

 The collaborative husband and wife team of Robert and Shana ParkeHarrison has been commissioned to create the 10th mural for the Museum's Wall at WAM series.
 Their staged photography involves performance, sculptural props, elaborate backdrops, and digital technology.
 Sepia-toned images from their critically acclaimed series, The Architect's Brother (1993-2005), raised questions about Earth's vulnerability, human responsibility, and destiny.
 Subsequent work has displayed an overt and expressive use of color, surrealistic imagery, and more open-ended narratives that explore the interconnectedness of nature, humans, and technology.